Abstract commensurability and the Gupta--Sidki group: The case : proof of main theorems

-To prove this theorem it suffices to show that properties \ref{prop1}---\ref{prop3} in \autoref{thm3} hold for the class $\mathcal{C}$ of subgroups of $G$ which are finite, commensurable with $G$ or commensurable with $G\times G$.
+To prove this theorem it suffices to show that properties \ref{prop1}---\ref{prop3} in \autoref{thm3} hold for the class $\mathcal{C}$ of subgroups of $G$ which are finite or commensurable with $\mathcal{G}$.
 Clearly, \ref{prop1} holds as the trivial subgroup and $G$ are in this class.
-It is also easy to see that \ref{prop2} is satisfied by $\mathcal{C}$: if $H\in \mathcal{C}$ is commensurable with $G$ or $G\times G$ and $J\leq _fH$ is a subgroup isomorphic to a finite index subgroup of $G$ or $G\times G$ then, for any $L\leq G$ containing $H$ as a finite index subgroup, $J$ is also contained in $L$ with finite index.
+It is also easy to see that \ref{prop2} is satisfied by $\mathcal{C}$: if $H\in \mathcal{C}$ is commensurable with $\mathcal{G}$ and $J\leq _fH$ is a subgroup isomorphic to a finite index subgroup of $\mathcal{G}$ then, for any $L\leq G$ containing $H$ as a finite index subgroup, $J$ is also contained in $L$ with finite index.
 Thus $L\in \mathcal{C}$.
 If $H\in\mathcal{C}$ is finite then any $L$ containing $H$ with finite index must also be finite, so $L\in \mathcal{C}$ too.
-Thus it only remains to show that $\mathcal{C}$ satisfies \begin{enumerate}[label=(\Roman*), start=3] \item If $H$ is a finitely generated subgroup of $\St(1)$ and all first level vertex sections of $H$ are in $\mathcal{C}$ then $H\in \mathcal{C}$. \end{enumerate} This is what we will prove in the next lemma, using similar ideas to those in \cite{griwil}.
-To simplify notation, we will write $\mathcal{G}$ to mean `$G$ or $G\times G$'.
+Thus it only remains to show that $\mathcal{C}$ satisfies \begin{enumerate}[label=(\Roman*), start=3] \item If $H$ is a finitely generated subgroup of $\St(1)$ and all first level vertex sections of $H$ are in $\mathcal{C}$ then $H\in \mathcal{C}$. \end{enumerate} This will follow from the next lemma, which uses similar ideas to those in \cite{griwil}.